rmcsharry/sensei/README.md

 This will create and check out a new branch with that name, deploy it to Heroku, set it up with your OpenAI API key, and add logging with the Logtail free plan.

-_TODO_: This will fail if the branch name is not unique.
-The config should have a space-level variable that is appended to branch names to make them unique but identifiable.
+Note: This will fail if the branch name is not unique.

 If you want to track the branch on GitHub, run `git push origin {your-branch-name}`